MarcoSero/Algorithms/README.md

 I said almost :)

 I also tried to use the Swift's new `switch - where` construct to mimic Haskell's pattern matching.
-I must say I would really love to get a similar pattern matching in Swift.
+I must say I would really love to get more powerful and Haskell-like pattern matching in Swift.
 This is not great:

     switch (array, value) {